newrushbolt/alertmanager-openresty-filter/README.md

 * `project` label cannot be regexp
 * `project` label cannot be inversed match

+## Implementation

-Let's try to implement them in simpliest lua filter:
+Let's try to implement checks in lua-script:
 ```lua
 if data then
     local data_json = cjson.decode(data)